lareinayden/cs348k_proj/README.md

 ### `scripts/run_controlnet_canny_batch.py`

 Batch ControlNet-Canny on `data/selected`.
-CLIP-Score always uses the dense ground-truth caption; only the **generation prompt** changes.
+Dense generation uses the **`Dense Caption`** column; CLIP-Score always uses that dense caption as the semantic reference for the target scene.

 | Flag | Experiment |
 |------|------------|